kThisIsCvpv/rl-help/README.md

 ![alt text](https://www.kthisiscvpv.com/y7cRD1555028964RIiCt.png "Import Project")

 Under `File Location` enter in the location of your RuneLite.
-By default, it should be `~/IdeaProjects/runelite` as shown below.
+Unless you have changed it, by default, you can type in `~/IdeaProjects/runelite` as shown below to find the correct file.

 ![alt text](https://www.kthisiscvpv.com/MOpXz15550289923C8P9.png "Find Location")